jedcrandall/jedcrandall.github.com/courses/cse539spring2023/syllabus.md

 ## Instruction Style

-The course will be a combination of recorded lectures that you can watch on your own time (but need to keep up on) and biweekly meetings to discuss papers.
+The course will be a combination of recorded lectures that you can watch on your own time (but need to keep up on) and biweekly meetings (in-person in the classroom or live over Zoom) to discuss papers.

 Attendance and participation are required, but will not be recorded by the instructor or TA.
 You will self-grade based on the above rubric (i.e., the